bitswan-space/automation-operation-center/README.md

 aoc dev init
 ```

-you can 'enter' everything if you want to use the default values
+You can 'enter' everything if you want to use the default values.

-follow terminal instructions of running a docker container
+Follow terminal instructions of running a docker container.

 4. Install next.js dependencies